 To achieve their objectives, all leaders of organisations need to induce people to comply with instructions to perform actions which benefit the organization but which they would prefer to shirk.
 To address this problem, formal organizations such as firms have developed enforceable contracts that specify performance.
 They have also sometimes linked incentives to monitored performance.
 Economics has analysed these responses through the lenses of commitment technologies and Principal-Agent Theory.
-But radical uncertainty dooms contracts to incompleteness and many tasks can only be monitored by means of costs that are prohibitive.
-Further, many of the most important organisations are informal, such as families and nations, and contracts and monitored incentives have limited applicability.2 Instead, in many contexts, leaders of organizations depend partly or exclusively upon a different approach: generating a sense on the part of subordinates that they 'ought' to comply (Bowles, 2016).
+But monitoring and incentives undermines trust in judgment, which has become more damaging as greater complexity has increased the ratio of tacit knowledge to codified knowledge, (Nightingale, 2009).
+Further, the inherent incompleteness of contracts has become more apparent with the revival of the concept of 'radical uncertainty' (Kay and King, 2019).
+Not only do contracts and monitored incentives have less applicability in formal organizations that economics had assumed, but many of the most important organisations that shape economic outcomes are informal, such as families and nations, and here contracts and monitored incentives have limited applicability.3 Instead, in many contexts leaders of organizations depend partly or exclusively upon a different approach: generating a sense on the part of subordinates that they 'ought' to comply (Bowles, 2016).
 While these strategies are understood to work by means of peer pressure, and have been well-studied empirically, there is as yet no clear economic framework within which the strategic behaviour of a leader to create such an obligation can be analysed in any depth.
 What psychological underpinnings must be assumed for those whose behaviour is to be changed?
 What instruments does the leader use?
-How, precisely, do they work, and what are the conditions under which change is feasible?
-This paper sets out an economic framework within which these questions become addressable.
+How, precisely, do they work, and what are the conditions under which change is